NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandImplementationGuide/backup/guides/nhs-england-ig-clinical-and-technical-assurance-doc-pack/Home/Index.page.md

 ## Pack Structure

 This pack contains the guidance and reference material required to participate in the C&TA process.
-The content of the NHS England IG Implementation Guide to be reviewed is contained in the NHS England IG Implementation Guide STU1.
+The content of the NHS England IG Implementation Guide to be reviewed is contained in the <a href='https://simplifier.net/guide/nhs-england-implementation-guide-stu1/home/index.page.md?version=current' target="_blank">NHS England IG Implementation Guide STU1</a>.
 Items are indexed by C&TA Sprints and the scope of this sprint is items marked accordingly.

 ## Background
-This sprint involves creating a review pack for external consultation, including a first draft of mapping by the NHS England IG Development team, which is published to the external community for a review period of 15 working days.
+This sprint involves creating a review pack for consultation, including a first draft of mapping by the NHS England IG Development team, which is published to the NHS England Programmes stakeholders for a review period of 7 working days, and subsequenty followed by a consolidation call.

 Documentation is available online for the [Clinical and Technical Assurance](https://simplifier.net/guide/nhs-england-design-and-development-approach/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md?version=current) process.
 The documentation will give background information to allow the reader to take part in the C&TA process.

 ## Clinical & Technical Assurance Sprint Calls

-The C&TA process included three calls, which were recorded, and are provided below.
+The first C&TA call will be held as provided below.

 <table class="assets">
 <tr>